-The 2005 Comprehensive Peace Agreement ended a brutal civil war between North and South Sudan which left the country's infrastructure in tatters and some 1.5 million people dead.
+The 2005 Comprehensive Peace Agreement had ended a brutal civil war between North and South Sudan which left the country's infrastructure in tatters and some 1.5 million people dead.
 Sudan's first multiparty elections since 1986 were concluded and a referendum took place in Southern Sudan in January 2011 on whether the region should remain a part of Sudan or become independent.
-The South gained its independence in July 2011 and is now referred to as the Republic of South Sudan.Violence broke out in December 2013.
+The Republic of South Sudan gained its independence from Sudan in July 2011.
+Peace was short-lived as violence broke out again in December 2013.
 The peace agreement that was signed in August 2015 have been broken repeatedly with serious violence in the capital in July 2016.

 There is a great need for civic education and nation building from community level up, starting from the local level.
 Civil society must be supported so that it is capable of influencing policies and practices to the benefit of the poor and marginalised.
-In addition strong accountable governance structures are required to respond to the immediate needs of the population for building a just and sustainable peace.
+In addition strong accountable governance structures must be built to respond to the immediate needs of the population for building a just and sustainable peace.

 A woman applying mulch to preserve water for her vegetables in Terekeka.

 ACORD has been working in South Sudan for over forty years.
 ACORD's overall objective in Southern Sudan is to enable the peoples of Southern Sudan exercise their rights and responsibilities to arrive at just peace and good governance, enjoying improved livelihoods in an inclusive society, capitalising on their social activism.
 To this end ACORD is implementing the following programmes.